Renault Samsung SM7: Second generation (L47)

 A new generation SM7, based on a stretched version of the third generation Renault Samsung SM5 (L43), was revealed and went on sale in South Korea since August 2011.
 A near-production concept version was presented in April.
 The development of the new car took more than 32 months, at a cost of about 400 billion won (270 million euros).
 It was conducted by the R & D department of Renault Samsung.

 The powertrain consists of two third-generation Nissan VQ engines (of 2.5 and 3.5L) coupled with a 6-speed manual and automatic transmissions.
-The car has an integrated front bumper-grill with bi-xenon adaptive headlamps an LED lamps on the rear.
+The car has an integrated front bumper-grille with bi-xenon adaptive headlamps an LED lamps on the rear.

 Renault Samsung presented three trim levels called SE, LE and RE.
 The equipment, depending on version, includes three-zone automatic air conditioning, improved ABS system, special headrest, fragrance diffuser, massaging seats, dual-stage airbags, paddle shifting and pressure-sensitive dampers.